States have three critical roles in helping communities replace lead service lines (LSLs) by:

 Pursuant to HEA-1519, in July 2018, the IURC approved a proposal from Indiana American Water to fully replace its estimated 50,000 LSLs on public and private property using rates paid by customers.
 For more information, see our blog on the landmark decision.

-Also in July 2018, the IFA, which manages the State’s Drinking Water State Revolving Loan Fund (SRF), launched a “Lead Line Replacement Incentive” to support full replacement of LSLs and galvanized pipe service lines.
+Also in July 2018, the IFA, which manages the State's Drinking Water State Revolving Loan Fund (SRF), launched a "Lead Line Replacement Incentive" to support full replacement of LSLs and galvanized pipe service lines.
 Eligible communities receive improved ranking on the priority list and interest rates as low as 0% for the replacement projects.
+More information about the program is available in a fact sheet.
 In 2017, IFA was selected by EPA for funding under the Water Infrastructure Finance Innovation Act (WIFIA) program for a $436 million loan to provide additional support for the SRF.

 Indiana also conducted a voluntary survey of CWSs in 2016 to learn more about LSLs in the state.
 CWS responses are online in a search engine for compliance documents.
 EDF analyzed the data provided by IDEM.
 See our blog highlighting the survey as a good model and our webpage mapping CWS responses.
 We found that 57% of CWSs responded.
 These responses covered 92% of the state's 1.87 million service lines.
 We estimated the state has as many as 599,000 LSLs - 32% of total lines based on:

 - 206,000 known LSLs (11%)

 - 268,000 service lines of unknown material in reporting CWSs (14%); and

 - 125,000 service lines in CWSs that did not respond (7%).